MFR6340/theenglishextension.org/resources/swiss education system.md

 No worries!
 It takes some time to understand it all.

 ## Books:
-Here are some books to that give clear explanations of how to navigate the Swiss System.
+Here are some books to that give clear explanations of how to navigate the Swiss educational system.

 ## A Guide to the Swiss Educational System